-"The Republic of Bulgaria declares that it will recognise as a national for the purposes of the convention any person having Bulgarian nationality at the time of receiving the request for extradition."
+The Republic of Bulgaria declares that it will refuse extradition of its nationals.
+The Republic of Bulgaria declares that it will recognize as a national for the purposes of the Convention any person having Bulgarian nationality at the time of receiving the request for extradition.